awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 `platformVersion`
 The platform version on which to run your service\.
 If one is not specified, the latest version \(`LATEST`\) is used by default\.
 AWS Fargate platform versions are used to refer to a specific runtime environment for the Fargate task infrastructure\.
 When specifying the `LATEST` platform version when running a task or creating a service, you get the most current platform version available for your tasks\.
 When you scale up your service, those tasks receive the platform version that was specified on the service's current deployment\.
 For more information, see [AWS Fargate Platform Versions](platform_versions.md)\.
+Platform versions are not specified for tasks using the EC2 launch type\.

 `role`
 The name or full Amazon Resource Name \(ARN\) of the IAM role that allows Amazon ECS to make calls to your load balancer on your behalf\.
 This parameter is required if you are using a load balancer with your service\.
 If you specify the `role` parameter, you must also specify a load balancer object with the `loadBalancers` parameter\.